google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Specification" [HTML401].
 Binary data is base64 encoded [RFC4648] as specified in the individual messages.

-Clients are configured with a base URL for a log and construct URLs for requests by appending suffixes to this base URL.
-This structure places some degree of restriction on how log operators can deploy these services, as noted in [RFC7320].
-However, operational experience with version 1 of this protocol has not indicated that these restrictions are a problem in practice.
+Clients are configured with a log's Base URL (see {{log_parameters}}), and they construct URLs for requests by appending suffixes to this Base URL, as described in the subsections below.

 Note that JSON objects and URL parameters may contain fields not specified here.
 These extra fields SHOULD be ignored.

-The \<log server> prefix, which is one of the log's parameters, MAY include a path as well as a server name and a port.

 In practice, log servers may include multiple front-end machines.
 Since it is impractical to keep these machines in perfect sync, errors may occur that are